o7g8/aws-cdk-dotnet-microservice/README.md

 The "monolith" is a .NET Framework based server which "saves" some entities (e.g. insurance policies).
 The monolith has also a HTTP endpoint on which it can report own version.
 We will make the "monolith" to send the entities to a SQS queue.

-We will develop the "micorservice" with .NET Core and will use CDK/.NET for IaC.
+We will develop the "microservice" with .NET Core and will use CDK/.NET for IaC.
 The microservice will consist of the SQS queue, a Lambda which will save the entities in a DynamoDB table, and an API endpoint which will invoke another Lambda which will read the entities from the DynamoDB table.

 ## Development of a .NET Framework application (the "Monolith")